Al Lowe: Teaching, early programming

-Lowe began his career teaching public school music for 15 years.
-After that time, he decided to teach himself programming and in 1982 he created three games for the Apple II: Dragon's Keep, Bop-A-Bet, and Troll's Tale.
+Lowe began his working life teaching public school music for 15 years.
+He taught himself programming during a sick leave.
+He quit teaching and pursued a career in programming.
+In 1982 he created three video games for the Apple II: Dragon's Keep, Bop-A-Bet, and Troll's Tale.
 He was on Name That Tune in the 1984–85 season and was a semifinalist in one of that season's Tournaments of Champions.

 Sierra Entertainment bought these games in 1983 and Lowe worked for them as a programmer and game designer for 16 years.
 His first projects included Winnie the Pooh in the Hundred Acre Wood, Donald Duck's Playground, and The Black Cauldron, all based on Disney properties.
 Later, he was lead programmer on King's Quest III and Police Quest I and also created the music for other Sierra games.
 Lowe is best known for his Leisure Suit Larry series of games.
 After Larry's success, Lowe also designed other games such as Torin's Passage and Freddy Pharkas: Frontier Pharmacist (with Josh Mandel).
 Throughout his career, Lowe was known for his distinctive bald head, full beard, and considerable beer belly, and liked to call himself "the world's oldest game designer".
 Next Generation listed Lowe in their "75 Most Important People in the Games Industry of 1995", chiefly for the Leisure Suit Larry series.

 Sam Suede: Undercover Exposure

 Computer Gaming World reported a rumor in July 1994 that Lowe was working on a new series, Capitol Punishment, with the first game being "Bill and Hillary's Whitewater Adventure".
 That year he moved with his family to Seattle and supposedly retired in 1998.
-In a 2006 interview, Al revealed that he was not actually retired, but had spent well over a year secretly designing a new game Sam Suede: Undercover Exposure, an action comedy game developed by iBase Entertainment, which he co-founded with Ken Wegrzyn.
+In a 2006 interview, Lowe revealed that he was not actually retired, but had spent well over a year secretly designing a new game Sam Suede: Undercover Exposure, an action comedy game developed by iBase Entertainment, which he co-founded with Ken Wegrzyn.
 Unable to locate a publisher to promote and distribute Sam Suede, iBase Entertainment shut down in December 2006.
 Following this setback, Lowe expressed serious doubts whether he'd ever reenter the gaming industry again.
-As of January 2007, the website for Sam Suede developer iBase Entertainment lists the project as postponed pending acquisition of additional development funding.
+As of January 2007, the website for Sam Suede developer iBase Entertainment listed the project as postponed pending acquisition of additional development funding.